-Get to know all about filing taxes with student loans; how to qualify for education tax breaks, student loan repayment programs; mistakes to avoid while filing taxes with student loans; etc. An ultimate guide that will help you with filing taxes with student loans for 2022, student loan interest deduction and much more.
+Get to know all about filing taxes with student loans; how to qualify for education tax breaks, student loan repayment programs; mistakes to avoid while filing taxes with student loans; etc. An ultimate guide that will help you with filing taxes with student loans for 2023, student loan interest deductions, and much more.

 Filing taxes in itself can be tricky sometimes, especially if you have student loans.
 In the USA, the average student loan debt balance is around $40,904, including federal and private student loans.
 Under the overwhelming pressure of multiple forms and regulations during filing taxes, you might neglect some of the smart ways you can use your student loans to reduce your taxes.
 Let us start with understanding how student loans and taxes work and how can you utilize that knowledge for your own benefit.

 The Best Way To Understand Student Loans and Taxes In 2023

 Technically, your student loans are not your taxable income since you have to eventually pay them back.
 Therefore, your payment to the student loans consists of both the actual amount of the loan and any other interest on that amount.
 In that case, the total student loan interest you paid decides how much you can save via student loan interest deduction.
 This is the same for both private and federal student loans, with some minor differences.
 According to the Student Loan Interest Deduction article on the IRS site, you get to deduct as much as $2,500 or the interest amount if you qualify for certain criteria.

 Read – Wells Fargo Vs Bank Of America: Who Has Better Rates (2023)?